rust-lang/blog.rust-lang.org/posts/2022-09-15-const-eval-safety-rule-revision.md

 some later point.

-For example, the const-eval machinery rejects code that attempts to embed the transmuted pointer into a value that could be used by runtime code, like so ([playpen][embed play]):
+For example, the const-eval machinery rejects code that attempts to embed the transmuted pointer into a value that could be used by runtime code, like so ([playground][embed play]):

 [embed play]: https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=48456e8bd028c6aa5c80a1962d7e4fb8